We updated this alert in May 2022 and have updated it again to take into account recent developments.

 - The attackers may learn more about your business and systems – in the process of negotiating with the hackers, you may unwittingly or under pressure disclose further information about your business and systems that could be exploited in future attacks.

-- You can face fines / enforcement from other regulators – if you are in a regulated industry, substantial fines and other enforcement action may also apply if an incident is not handled properly, e.g. financial services institutions under FCA rules and operators of essential services and digital service providers under the Security of Network and Information Systems Directive (NIS Directive).
-See our article on the proposed NIS2 Directive: https://www.corderycompliance.com/client-alert-nis-2-directive/ .
+- You can face fines / enforcement from other regulators – if you are in a regulated industry you’ll likely still have to report the incident even if you pay.
+For example for a financial services organisation subject to FCA rules, the FCA’s position is that “you need to tell the FCA as soon as you know of ‘material’ cyber incidents which affect your firm.”
+The FCA’s view is that a ransomware attack is likely to be reportable if malicious software is present on your information and IT systems even if you pay the ransom.
+Substantial fines and other enforcement action may also apply if an incident is not handled properly.
+There are a number of different sector specific regimes in play e.g. financial services institutions under FCA rules and operators of essential services and digital service providers under the Security of Network and Information Systems Directive (NIS Directive).
+See our article on the proposed NIS2 Directive here: https://www.corderycompliance.com/client-alert-nis-2-directive/ .

 - You could face criminal penalties under anti-bribery laws – in the UK, for example, there is an argument at least that a person making unlawful payments to a ‘foreign public official’ (e.g. in the case of state-sanctioned ransomware attacks) could be prosecuted under the Bribery Act 2010 (although this is yet to be fully tested).

-- You could contravene sanctions regimes – some foreign actors involved in ransomware attacks are subject to sanctions, so engaging with them may facilitate unlawful activity and breach sanctions regimes – see for example the sanctions for North Korea here https://www.gov.uk/government/publications/financial-sanctions-north-korea-democratic-peoples-republic-of-korea.
+- You could contravene sanctions regimes – some foreign actors involved in ransomware attacks are subject to sanctions, so engaging with them may facilitate unlawful activity and breach sanctions regimes.
+This is even more likely with the sanctions regime being extended due to the Ukraine conflict to threat actors, banks and cyber exchanges (see https://bit.ly/ukrwar).
+But Russia is not the only concern – see for example the sanctions for North Korea here https://www.gov.uk/government/publications/financial-sanctions-north-korea-democratic-peoples-republic-of-korea.
 The BBC’s excellent Lazarus Heist podcast talks about North Korea’s involvement in ransomware here https://www.bbc.co.uk/programmes/w13xtvg9/episodes/downloads.
-Russian threat actors are also the subject of sanctions – for example in April 2021, the US imposed sanctions against 32 entities and officials involved in cybercrimes “and other acts of disinformation”.
+Russian threat actors have been the subject of sanctions – for example in April 2021, the US imposed sanctions against 32 entities and officials involved in cybercrimes “and other acts of disinformation”.
 The April 2021 sanctions were said to be partially in response to a number of cyber attacks including the SolarWinds attack.
 Two of the organisations sanctioned in 2021 had also been sanctioned in 2016 and 2018.

 In December 2019, the US Treasury Department’s Office of Foreign Asset Controls (OFAC) took action against Evil Corp, another Russian based gang and charged two of Evil Corp’s members with criminal violations.
 They also announced a reward of up to $5m for the capture or conviction of Evil Corp’s leader.
 Note that Evil Corp is not the same as the REvil gang although some individuals may be connected with both gangs.
 In July 2020 the EU also imposed sanctions in response to the WannaCry, NotPetya, and Operation Cloud Hopper ransomware attacks.
 Those sanctions cover individuals and organisations with connections to China, North Korea and Russia.

 There is an added problem with sanctions since attribution for ransomware is often difficult – how do you know who is behind the attack and where they are based?
+How do you know where the money is going?
 An IP address is unlikely to be a useful guide since ransomware attacks often use someone else’s IP address and agents could be based elsewhere.
 For example, the Lazarus Heist podcast suggests that some North Korean state actors operate from China.

 The US Department of the Treasury’s Office of Foreign Assets Control (OFAC) has also issued an updated Advisory on Potential Sanctions Risks for Facilitating Ransomware Payments: https://home.treasury.gov/system/files/126/ofac_ransomware_advisory.pdf